 The road to Xinaliq

-For the more remote mountain villages like Xinaliq you are lucky to find a shared taxi (10 manat), but they take a long time to fill up.
+For the more remote mountain villages like Xinaliq you are lucky to find a shared taxi, but they take a long time to fill up.
 I found a driver who was willing to bring me there for only 30 manat.
-It is a 2 hours journey over difficult mountain roads, but the views are getting more and more spectacular.
+It is a 2 hours journey over difficult mountain roads, but the views are spectacular.

 My driver assured me that despite the vodka offer they were nice people and good muslims.
 It sounded a bit dodgy so I reluctantly promised him that I will take a look.
-His friend was indeed a bit funny.
-He was overexcited to meet a young woman travelling alone and if it wasn’t for his lovely kind wife and friendly children I would probably not have stayed there.
+His friend was funny indeed.
+He was overexcited to meet a young woman travelling alone and if it wasn’t for his lovely kind wife and children I would probably not have stayed there.

 The man turned out allright, although I suspect a mild case of ADHD.
-He also looked much older than his age with his dark skin that was wrinkled from all the years herding the sheeps in the mountains.
-With his wife present the vodka bottle was not mentioned again.
+He also looked much older than his age with his dark skin wrinkled from all the years herding the sheeps in the mountains.
+With his wife present the vodka bottle was never mentioned again.
 She prepared a delicious lunch for us of fried potatoes and fresh fish from the river.

 Xinaliq village tour